 - It also works on overall strength and improvement of physical, mental, and psychological health.

 - It offers the learning environment for ancient yogic texts as well as the Sanskrit language.

-- Jivamukti Yoga includes the knowledge and understanding of mantra chanting, singing and music as its part of practice which has greater benefits for your heart.
+- Jivamukti Yoga includes the knowledge and understanding of mantra chanting, singing, and music as its part of practice which has greater benefits for your heart.

-- Jivamukti Yoga can be a complete course or study of Yoga for many people who are in search of in-depth and explorative study of ancient philosophy of Yoga in relation to the modern world.
+- Jivamukti Yoga can be a complete course or study of Yoga for many people who are in search of an in-depth and explorative study of the ancient philosophy of Yoga in relation to the modern world.

 - Jivamukti Yoga has both practical as well as philosophical ground to discuss the idea of yoga.
-It always open the environment of mutual, healthy and harmonious relationship with all the people all around the world.
+It always opens the environment of mutual, healthy and harmonious relationship with all the people all around the world.